-Your child has newly received an autism diagnosis and you are most likely overwhelmed with all the early intervention – OT, PT, SLP, IEP etc.
+Your child has newly received an autism diagnosis, and you are most likely overwhelmed with all the early interventions – OT, PT, SLP, IEP, etc.

 My son was 2 years old when he was diagnosed and is now 14.
-I have learned a lot on this journey and I want to share a few essential things that I always think I wish someone would have told me at the beginning when my son was first diagnosed with autism.
+I have learned a lot on this journey, and I want to share a few essential things that I always think someone would have told me when my son was first diagnosed with autism.

 1) Take it one day at a time.